zuru122/target-lock-project/README.md

 ### Goal:
 * A smart contract TargetLock that allows you to save your funds and only withdraw it when your goal set is met.
 Goal can be amount you aim to save or a particular time you want to withdraw your funds.

-*
-* The project is built in phases, as I implement and check then as I go
+* The project is built in phases, as I implement and check them as I go

 ### Step 1:
 * Implement the targetAmount